White House defends Mulvaney's appointment to CFPB

 A second administration official told reporters Saturday that Trump's choice of Mulvaney supersedes the Dodd-Frank statute, which the official called a "default."

-In addition, the Department of Justice's Office of Legal Counsel signed off on Mulvaney's appointment and will publish an opinion on the approval, the official said.
+In addition, the Department of Justice's Office of Legal Counsel signed off on Mulvaney's appointment, the official said.

+That office released a memorandum on the matter Saturday night, saying that while the resignation of the director would allow the deputy director to take over as acting head of the agency, that fact "does not displace the President's authority under the Vacancies Reform Act."

+The office also said its interpretation of the act was in line with a federal appeals court ruling on the issue.

 It remains unclear whether Mulvaney would be a permanent appointee to the position, which he said he would hold in addition to his role as the head of the Office of Management and Budget.
 The administration officials said the President would name a permanent head of the agency "in the upcoming weeks," but they would not preview who that pick would be, saying that Trump has not yet made a decision.